eLearning @ Northside

 2. Your user I.D. and email are the same as your (first name.last email@example.com), for example: John Spencer Doe’s email and I.D. is firstname.lastname@example.org.
-(For those who go by nicknames or middle names, try to use your first name but if it doesn’t work, try the name you are called.)
+(For those who go by nicknames or middle names, try the name you are called.
+We try to use the name most people are familiar with.)

 Microsoft Office 365 is a subscription to Office products set up through the student's school email account.
 Office 365 consists of several products like Word, PowerPoint, and Excel, just to name a few.
 This subscription is included in your tuition and students will need to use these products for class.